What is Commission?

 Commission refers to the compensation paid to an employee after completing a task, which is, often, selling a certain number of products or services.

 Selling products or services is challenging.
 Professionals who are into sales and marketing deal with tough competition.
-Employers offer a commission to motivate their employees and make them more productive and eventually, generate more sales and attract customers.
+Employers offer a commission to motivate their employees and make them more productive and generate more sales and attract customers.

 How Do Commissions Work